tzing/clover.zsh-theme/Readme.md

 - Current time
 - Python virtual environment name
 - Prompt indicator changes if the last run fails (🍀/🔥)
+- Symbols and colours are configurable, see `clover.zsh-theme`.

+## Environment

+This script is tested on zsh 5.0.2.

 ## Installation